rhaiscript/book/src/rust/getters-setters.md

 Getters Must Be Pure
 --------------------

-Property getters are assumed to be _pure_, meaning that they cannot mutate any data.
+Property getters are assumed to be _pure_, meaning that they should not mutate any data.

 Even though a property getter function also takes `&mut` as the first parameter, Rhai assumes that no data is changed when the function is called.